Khovanov homotopy type, Burnside category, and products: Relationship with Hu-Kriz-Kriz

-\begin{proof} The two functors $\HKKfun$ and $\KhFunc$ are identical on the objects.
-By \Lemma{characterize-functor}, we only need to show that they agree on the edges and that the composition $2$-isomorphisms for the two functors agree on the $2$-dimensional faces of the cube.
+\begin{proof} The functors $\HKKfun$ and $\KhFunc$ are identical on objects.
+By \Lemma{characterize-functor}, we only need to show that they agree on the edges and that the composition $2$-isomorphisms for the functors agree on the $2$-dimensional faces of the cube.

 For $u>v\in\{0,1\}^n$ with $|u|-|v|=1$, the corresponding embedded cobordism is a merge or split.
 Let $F$ denote either $\HKKfun$ or $\KhFunc$.
 It is straightforward from the definitions that for any $x\in F(u)$ and $y\in F(v)$, $s^{-1}(x)\cap t^{-1}(y)\subset F(\cmorph{u}{v})$ is empty if $x$ does not appear in the Khovanov differential of $y$, and consists of one point otherwise, so in particular there is a unique bijection $\HKKfun(\cmorph{u}{v})\cong \KhFunc(\cmorph{u}{v})$.